marfarma/cms-tree-page-view/readme.txt

 7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.7 =
+- added comment count to pop up
+- added support for custom columns in pop up = now you have the same information available in CMS Tree Vage View as in the normal page/post edit screen
+- fixed some colors to better match worpress own style
+- editor capability required to view tree. previosly only administators chould see the tree  in the menu, while everyone could view the tree on the dashboard.
+- no more infinite loops with role scoper installed
+- tested on WordPress Multisite
+-

 = 0.6.3 =
 - tree is activated for pages during install, so the user does not need to set up anything during first run